All in One View

 “It’s 50x to 200x less expensive to get a requirement right in the first place than to fix a requirement after implementation.” - Boehm and Papaccio, 1988

-• Software requirements are very clear, well understood, and unchanging
+Requirements are clear, well understood, and unchanging Requirements are vague or likely to change

 Key Points